-- To do previous work, and - To make an adjustment to other work considering the effects of their medical condition(s) and the vocational factors of age,
+- To do previous work, and - To make an adjustment to other work considering the effects of their medical condition(s) and the vocational factors of age, education, and work experience.

 6 The children's definition is not based on work, so you will not be asked to testify in cases in which the only issue is whether a child is disabled for Title XVI (SSI) purposes; therefore, we will not discuss Title XVI (SSI) childhood disability further in this handbook.